Active Device Recalls

 Microsoft issued a safety advisory for Surface Duo dual-screen smartphones regarding potential overheating when using certain third-party USB-C chargers.
 Microsoft recommends using only Microsoft-certified chargers and released a firmware update to improve charging management.

-LG Wing 5G Display Folding Hinge Service Program
+LG Wing 5G Display Hinge Repair Program

 LG acknowledged an issue with the LG Wing 5G unique dual-screen design where the rotating hinge mechanism can develop cracks or fail over time, causing the secondary screen to become loose or non-functional.
 LG will repair affected devices under warranty.

-Surface Book Battery Swelling Service
+Microsoft Surface Book Battery Replacement Program

 Microsoft is offering free battery service for Surface Book units experiencing battery swelling issues.

-Samsung Galaxy Buds+ Battery Drain Issue
+Samsung Galaxy Buds+ Battery Replacement Program

 Samsung acknowledged a firmware issue with Galaxy Buds+ true wireless earbuds causing excessive battery drain and connection instability.
 Samsung released a firmware fix via the Galaxy Wearable app and will replace earbuds with severe hardware issues.

-Xbox Elite Wireless Controller Series 2 Battery Issue
+Xbox Elite Controller Series 2 Battery Recall

 Microsoft released a service advisory for the Xbox Elite Wireless Controller Series 2 regarding battery charge issues.
 Affected controllers may stop charging or lose battery capacity prematurely.
 Microsoft will replace affected controllers within the warranty period.

-Google Pixel 3 Battery and Charging Issue Service Program
+Google Pixel 3 Battery Replacement Program

 Google identified an issue affecting some Pixel 3 smartphones that may cause battery and charging problems, including unexpected shutdowns, reduced battery capacity, or slow charging.
 Google will repair or replace affected devices free of charge within the warranty period.